-Costa Rica is a good destination to travel with kids, but to enjoy fully at the end, I recommend you to check the possible activities and getting some tips before. ;)
+Costa Rica is a good destination to travel with kids, but to enjoy fully in the end, I recommend you to check the possible activities and getting some tips before. ;)

 Lankester Botanical Garden

 Let’s begin with the surroundings of San José.
 Lankester Botanical Garden is located in Cartago province, in Paraíso to be specific.
-Even if it may sound far, you’ll reach it within 50 minutes by car (More about travelling by car with kids) from San José, and it’s open every day from 8.30am to 4.30pm.
+Even if it may sound far, you’ll reach it within 50 minutes by car (More about traveling by car with kids) from San José, and it’s open every day from 8.30 am to 4.30 pm.
 Cartago`s sky without clouds, combined with a little cool wind, is the perfect combination for this trip.

-When we visited the Lankester Gardens, our little Saúl was only 6 months old and he was highly satisfied and impressed about everything he could see around him (besides he could breath a lot of fresh and clean air).
-There a lot of places, where you can stop, take pictures, and, of course, take care of your babies necessities: To rest, eat or to get its diapers changed.
+When we visited the Lankester Gardens, our little Saúl was only 6 months old and he was highly satisfied and impressed about everything he could see around him (besides he could breathe a lot of fresh and clean air).
+There a lot of places, where you can stop, take pictures, and, of course, take care of your babies' necessities: To rest, eat or to get their diapers changed.

-At the end I can say that the tour is not too long and invites you to enjoy with your family.
-The price is a very accesibe one too for a day tour: 10 USD per adult, of course, babies are for free.
+In the end, I can say that the tour is not too long and invites you to enjoy with your family.
+The price is a very accessible one too for a day tour: 10 USD per adult, of course, babies are for free.

 - Check first how the weather on the visiting day looks like and try to visit when there are no clouds.
 Because if so, the Cartago mist provides a slightly cooler climate and it would be less comfortable for your baby.